MinWang1997/CS285-Deep-Reinforcement-Learning/homework_fall2020-master/hw2/solution/README_experiments.md

 - -dsa: do not standardize the advantage values.
 If present, sets standardize_advantages to False.
 Otherwise, by default, standardizes advantages to have a mean of zero and standard deviation of one.

-- --video log freq -1 Don't generate video (by default) while debugging; To generate videos of the policy, remove this flag
+- --video log freq -1 Don't generate video (by default) while debugging; To generate videos of the policy, remove this flag --video_log_freq